Skip to main content

 • How did inclusive higher education begin?

-The reauthorization of the Higher Education Opportunity Act in 2008 increased access to college campuses for students with intellectual disabilities by defining comprehensive transition and postsecondary programs (CTP).
+The reauthorization of the Higher Education Opportunity Act in 2008 increased access to college campuses for students with intellectual disability by defining comprehensive transition and postsecondary programs (CTP).
 IN! was founded in 2014 to advocate for the establishment of inclusive higher education (IHE) in Colorado.
-In 2016, IN! helped pass Senate Bill 16-196, “Inclusive Higher Education Act,” which established pilot funding for the University of Northern Colorado, Arapahoe Community College, and University of Colorado at Colorado Springs to open their doors to students with intellectual disabilities.
+In 2016, IN! helped pass Senate Bill 16-196, “Inclusive Higher Education Act,” which established pilot funding for the University of Northern Colorado, Arapahoe Community College, and University of Colorado at Colorado Springs to open their doors to students with intellectual disability.

 • How is inclusive higher education different from disability services on a college campus?